webrecorder/browsertrix/docs/develop/docs.md

 `Paid Feature`{ .badge-green }

-Some features of Browsertrix Cloud only pertain to those paying for the software on a hosted plan.
+Some features of Browsertrix only pertain to those paying for the software on a hosted plan.
 Denote these with the following:

 ```markdown
 `Paid Feature`{ .badge-green }